This Asian-inspired, Honey Coriander Make-Ahead Salmon is perfect for everyday-easy meals but also makes a fabulous entree for a dinner party.

 What is the prep work for this Honey Coriander Make-Ahead Salmon?
 It will take about 30 minutes.
 There’s a simple throw-it-all-in-a jar-and-shake sauce (soy sauce, honey, fresh ginger, coriander, chili garlic sauce and fresh garlic) which is brushed on filets before searing.
 The salmon is seared in a hot pan then popped into the fridge till just before serving time.
 The remaining sauce is reduced then refrigerated.

-I learned this wonderful sear-in-advance technique a number of years ago when I took a week-long course at The Culinary Institute of America.
+I learned this wonderful sear-in-advance technique a number of years ago when I took a week-long course at The Culinary Institute of America up in Hyde Park, New York.
 The instructor mentioned it and I was dumbfounded.
 “You mean you can sear meat or fish in the morning and then cook it later in the day?”
 I asked incredulously.
 He looked at me like I came from Mars.
 “Of course”, he replied.
 “How do you think we prepare for large events?
 We start early in the day and finish things off just before serving”.

 What kind of salmon to buy?